12 Things You Never Knew About the White House Christmas Tree

 Believe it or not, it takes an entire year to plan the White House decorations.
 The process requires a lot of planning with sketches, different color palettes, design elements, and motifs for each space and room in the White House.
 Planning is also divided into three phases: design and development, creation and implementation, and project installation.
 Once concepts are pitched and presented to the First Lady, she then confirms the theme for the year, and the White House florist executes it within five days after Thanksgiving.
 "White House Christmas themes need to be both inspirational and practical, encompass concepts that capture a sense of the American spirit and resonate broadly—and they must translate into beautiful decorations that tell a cohesive story room by room," says Dowling.
 "The best themes always coordinate well with the classical White House architecture and furnishings, are cognizant of White House traditions, and take into account the context of the current political and cultural environments."
 We love these creative Christmas tree decorations, ourselves.

 To make this strict deadline before the holiday season, over 100 volunteers help sort, set up, assemble, and hang White House Christmas tree ornaments each year.
 Volunteers come from all over the country for the opportunity to help, while also forgoing their Thanksgiving dinners with their families back home.
 These folks are selected in a very competitive and tough process that involves persistently sending passionate and heartfelt letters to White House officials.
-Here are a few creative ways you can volunteer and really make a difference.
+Find out the strange but true stories behind these White House Christmas ornaments.

 Every year, the White House Florist and the Association of American Christmas Tree Growers find the perfect tree that fits certain specifications.
 "The selection of the White House tree is a time-honored ritual and tradition that occurs each year in early October," says Dowling.
 "The Association of American Christmas tree growers sponsors a contest where individual growers compete for the honor supplying the iconic Blue Room tree.
 A White House delegation travels to the farm, evaluates a couple of options for the Blue Room tree, and selects the additional 55+ trees that decorate the White House complex.
 We looked at overall height (the Blue Room tree has to be over 18 ½ feet tall), shape, and width (it has to fit through the North Portico and Blue Room doors), and evaluated the scent and branches—to ensure that the tree was fresh and would last throughout the holiday season."
 Check out the secrets your Christmas tree wishes you knew.

-Although Dowling and the Association of American Christmas Tree Growers choose the perfect tree for Christmas, one year the tree was just too big to fit in the White House.
+Although the Association of American Christmas Tree Growers chooses the perfect tree for Christmas, one year the tree was just too big to fit in the White House.
 About 12 Park Service personnel had to carry the tree in the North Portico door and across from the Grand Foyer and Cross Hall into the Blue Room.
 Since the tree was just too big, a few doors to the White House had to be removed, while all the furniture and overhead chandelier were removed to accommodate the size of the Christmas tree.
-Here’s a guide to deciding between a real or fake Christmas tree.
+These unusual White House jobs are well-paid.
+Maybe consider applying!